sofianeElguendouz/argumentation-mining-models/README.md

                         deactivate.
     --max-seq-length MAX_SEQ_LENGTH
-                        The maximum total input sequence length after tokenization.Sequences longer than this will be
-                        truncated, sequences shorter will be padded.
+                        The maximum total input sequence length after tokenization.
+Sequences longer than this will be truncated, sequences shorter will be padded.
 If left empty it will truncate to the model's max size and pad to the maximum size of each training step.